It’s easy to travel between the Greek islands of Milos and Kimolos by ferry. This guide shows you how to get to Kimolos from Milos.

 Note that car hire companies are reluctant for people to take cars on ferries to different Cyclades islands.

-When visiting Kimolos, it would be easier to travel as a foot passenger and then hire a car on arrival, or pick up a pre-arranged hire car organised in Milos.
+When visiting Kimolos, it would be easier to travel as a foot passenger and then hire a car on arrival.
+In high season, you might want to pre-arrange a hire car organised in Milos.

 Local Kimolos ferry vs bigger ferries

 If the weather is good, the local ferry that travels between Milos and Kimolos island is the best and cheapest option.
-Leaving from Pollonia, the journey to Psathi in Kimolos takes barely half an hour.
+Leaving from the smaller Milos ferry port at Pollonia, the journey to Psathi in Kimolos takes barely half an hour.

 Note that the larger ferries leave from Adamas port in Milos island, and so the journey time is almost double to Kimolos than the smaller local ferry service.